muhammadmir/Course-Schedule-Viewer/Parsing/README.md

 Below I will briefly highlight the purpose and functionality of the files in this folder.
 Since all the functions have documentation, I will not be going into the specifics here.

 ### [mappings.json](./mappings.json)
-Contains a single object, where each key is the full name of the school (i.e., Drew University).
-The value of the key is a object where its corresponding keys and values represent the relationship between the abbreviated subject (the key) and the full subject (the value).
+Contains a single object, where each key is the full name of the school (i.e., Drew University) and its value is an object.
+The object contains a set of subject mappings the school has utilized in prior Calendars or is utilizing.
+The values are the subjects (i.e., Mathematics) and their correspond keys are the abbreviated versions of the subjects (i.e., MATH).
 This data is used to determine the full subject associated with a Course from the Class Schedule Listing.

-Note: mappings.json is dynamically updated every time Courses are scraped and fetched using the [Parser](#parserpy) class.
+**Note**: This file is dynamically updated every time Courses are scraped and fetched using the [Parser](#parserpy) class.
+We keep a copy for each school as not all schools will use the same mappings.

 ### [profiles.json](./profiles.json)
 Contains an array of objects, where each object is the information about a school using Ellucian Banner.
 All objects should have the following properties defined: